HomeAbout the Center

 About the Center

-GloPhi – Philosophizing in a Globalized World (Kolleg-Forschungsgruppe “Philosophieren in einer globalisierten Welt – Historische und systematische Perspektiven”) is a Center for Advanced Studies funded by the German Research Foundation (DFG) and located at Hildesheim University.
-Our aim is to pluralize the canon of philosophy by combining methodologies from both cross-cultural and decolonial theory.
-We invite scholars from around the globe to discuss a broad range of issues related to philosophizing in a globalized world, with a focus in the first phase of our project on Africa and South America, and a focus on Asia in the second phase.
-Building on the findings of the research project Histories of Philosophy in a Global Perspective (University of Hildesheim, 2019–2024), we aim at creating an encyclopaedia of philosophical documents and practices from a diverse set of languages and regions with commentaries from experts.
-Additionally, we organize lecture series, research talks and workshops to connect academic and public discourse and invite fellows from Africa and Latin America to work with us locally at our center in Hildesheim.
+Philosophizing in a Globalized World (GloPhi) is a Center for Advanced Studies at Hildesheim University funded by the German Research Foundation (DFG).
+Our aim is to pluralize the canon of philosophy by combining methodologies from cross-cultural philosophy and decolonial theory.
+Building on the findings of the research project Histories of Philosophy in a Global Perspective, we aim at creating the Hildesheim Encyclopedia of Philosophy (HePS), a database of philosophical documents and practices from a diverse set of languages and regions with commentaries from experts.
+Additionally, we organize a broad range of events to connect academic and public discourse and invite Fellows from around the world to work with us locally at our center in Hildesheim.

 The discipline of philosophy today faces not only the challenges of a globalized world but is also confronted with calls for the decolonization of the sciences.
 The aim of the research group is to bring together the preliminary work and debates already pointing in this direction—stemming from comparative and intercultural philosophy, philosophical discourses in non-European regions of the world, and postcolonial and decolonial theory—into a fruitful exchange that promotes an equitable and open-ended dialogue.
 We are pursuing a variety of systematic questions following research questions arise from this: